fpaissan/raman_spectrograms_analysis/README.md

 After some experimentations and a bit of research I referred to the field of audio signal analysis and in particular to the paper ["Classification of audio signals using statistical features on time and wavelet transform domains." by Lambrou et al.](references/papers/ic982120.pdf) to create a set of meaningul scalar features that could represent the Raman spectrograms for clustering purposes.
 This achieved a good representative power and was performing well enough to be presented in this report.
 In fact, *inference results*

-Another approach I used to normalize the dimensionality of the data is polynomial interpolation.
-Thus, I fiitted a *n*-order polynomial to the data and clustered the samples based on the set of coefficient for each polynomial.
-The results for this analysis are shown in the table below:
-*inference results*
+**NB** the number of clusters from the unlabeled samples clustering gave results which are different from what I was expecting, probably due to the fact that not all of the materials listed with names are actually present in the acquisitions S1, S2.

-In order to associate labels to different clusters, I run the predictions on the labeled set and associated the labels corresponding to the particular cluster.
+In order to associate labels to different clusters, I took the argmin with respect to all clusters in the list.
 Despite this not be the results I expected (there is not a 1 to 1 correspondance between clusters and labeled samples), the results are reported for the sake of evaluation.

 ### Important notes
-From the EDA notebooks [1](notebooks/fp-eda-S1-raman-data.ipynb) [2](notebooks/fp-eda-S2-raman-data.ipynb) [3](notebooks/README-consegne.pynb), I noticed a big gap in integral values between labeled and unlabeled samples (which would have a big impact at inference time), thus I decided to normalise the area under the spectrogram in order to achieve comparable feature sets.
+From the EDA notebooks [1](notebooks/fp-eda-S1-raman-data.ipynb) [2](notebooks/fp-eda-S2-raman-data.ipynb) [3](notebooks/README-consegne.pynb), I noticed a big gap in integral values between labeled and unlabeled samples (which is experimentally related to the duration of the acquisition), thus I decided to normalise the area under the spectrogram in order to achieve comparable feature sets.

 ## How to use the repo